blundin/zettelgartner/README.md

 zettelgartner /path/to/markdown/notes
 ```

+PLEASE NOTE: This will directly and permanently modify your note files.
+Please, please consider making a backup of your notes folder before running this utility.
+Seriously, your notes are too valuable to take the chance.

-If you encounter an issue or just want to see more information about what Zettelgarnter is doing you can pass in `-v` and `--verbose`, or `d`/`--debug` for more details that can help with troubleshooting.
+If you encounter an issue or just want to see more information about what Zettelgarnter is doing under the covers, you can pass in `-v` and `--verbose`, or `d`/`--debug` for more details that can help with troubleshooting.

 ## Installation